2026: Rock of the Year Award - Trinitite

 Trinitite is the geological signature of the moment human capability permanently outran its own intuition.

 It is a hybrid material without precedent.
-Nothing like it formed before 1945, and nothing like it needs to form again for its significance to endure.
+Nothing like trinitite formed before 1945, and nothing like it needs to form again for its significance to endure.
 It records the moment when the rules changed.

-Why Establish a Rock of the Year — Now
+Why Establish a Rock of the Year Now?

 The Rock of the Year designation exists to recognize geological materials that mark irreversible transitions in Earth systems, human capability, or their intersection.
 It is not promotional.
 It is curatorial.

 Trinitite is the inaugural selection because it clearly sets the standard: unambiguous, historically grounded, scientifically verifiable, and permanently consequential.
+Every civilization leaves a geological signature when it crosses a threshold it cannot reverse — and in 2026, trinitite is the perfect symbolism for this transition zone.

 Rock of the Year — Established 2026